Wrecking a Structure

 4. Asbestos Inspection:

 · The applicant or owner is responsible for obtaining a contractor certified to perform asbestos inspections.
-The contractor will then submit a report to the Health Department.
+The contractor will then submit a report to the Department of Environmental Services.

 5. Driveway and Sidewalk:

 · A Driveway Permit and Sidewalk Permit must be obtained from Public Works to restore the sidewalk, curbs, gutter and parkway to line and grade of the adjoining sidewalk, curb, gutter and parkway if applicable.

 Responsibility of City